kiyagak/Splunk-Portfolio/SPL-Commands-Dashboards-and-Panels.md

 [Dashboards](https://help.splunk.com/en/splunk-enterprise/get-started/search-tutorial/10.0/part-7-creating-dashboards/about-dashboards) are views that are made up of panels.
 The panels can contain modules such as search boxes, fields, charts, tables, and lists.
 Dashboard panels are usually connected to reports.

-A dashboard contains one or more panels.
-[Dashboard panels](https://help.splunk.com/en/splunk-cloud-platform/create-dashboards-and-reports/simple-xml-dashboards/9.3.2408/build-and-edit-dashboards-in-splunk-web/working-with-dashboard-panels#id_519d4bda_77b8_4b09_a45b_d7c447da85af__Working_with_dashboard_panels) use searches to generate visualizations.
-Select a panel type depending on the type of search behavior and configuration options that you want.

 Create a **pie chart visualization** that counts the frequency of each **name** field so we can add it to the report:
 - Click the **Search** icon to run your search
 - Click the **Visualization** tab